There are many options available for sending money abroad, which can be confusing.

 Some provide better rates than XE, too.

-My currency broker recommendations are Key Currency, Currencies Direct and TorFX.
+My currency broker, other than XE premium, are are Key Currency, Currencies Direct and TorFX.

-If you’re looking for the best exchange rate possible for your transfer, I would recommend Atlantic Money or Wise.
+If you’re looking for the best exchange rate possible for your small transfer, I would recommend Revolut / Wise.

 They both provide mid-market rates.